 Thermoset molding compounds are designed for processes such as Resin Transfer Molding (RTM) and Reaction Injection Molding (RIM) with pDCPD (Polydicyclopentadiene), one of the more impact-resistant plastics available.

 The RIM manufacturing process is a technique that utilizes engineered thermoset polymers.
 Low-viscosity liquid reacts chemically during the molding.
 The polymers expand, thicken, and harden after injection, and must be cured there.
 This allows for many more intricate designs than ordinary injection molding.
-And because of the lower viscosity liquid polymers used in molding thermosets than those in molten thermoplastic polymers, RIM molding techniques can produce high impact, heat resistant, light-weight, larger, stronger, and rust and corrosion proof products like automotive bumpers and fenders, large truck and bus body parts, air spoilers, agricultural equipment, septic tanks, chlorine generation components, and much more.
+And because of the lower viscosity liquid polymers used in molding thermosets than those in molten thermoplastic polymers, RIM molding techniques can produce high impact, heat resistant, light-weight, larger, stronger, and rust and corrosion-proof products like automotive bumpers and fenders, large truck and bus body parts, air spoilers, agricultural equipment, septic tanks, chlorine generation components, and much more.

 The RTM manufacturing process is similar to the RIM process but involves the injection of a low-viscosity thermoset into a closed mold under moderate pressure, approximately 5 psi, from one or more injection ports.
 A resin is mixed with a catalyst which acts as a hardener, and injected into a mold that contains dry fibers, such as fiberglass.
 The injected resin fills all the voids in the mold, reinforces the fiber types, and forms, usually within minutes.
-The result is heat, corrosion, abrasion, and impact resistant material parts, which is utilized in the agricultural, aerospace, and transportation sectors, among others.
+The result is heat, corrosion, abrasion, and impact-resistant material parts, which are utilized in the agricultural, aerospace, and transportation sectors, among others.

 Thermoset Plastic Molding with Osborne Industries